 The other, more common version is the 'pristinely pompous'.
 You know the sort of thing, This product is widely accepted by industry analysts as being capable of saving the universe', and so on.
-As a journalist I see hundreds of press releases, and this sort of thing is just plain irritating - so
+As a journalist I see hundreds of press releases, and this The evetem is fully ungradable, and at sort of thing is just plain irritating - so